unxed/ap/ap.md

    their indentation or the blank lines between them, and it prevents ambiguous partial matches within a single line.

-   **Important:** `snippet` lines must not start or end in the middle of a source code line (whitespace characters do not count).
-In other words, the first character of every snippet line must be the first non-whitespace character of corresponding source file line and the last character of every snippet line must be the last non-whitespace character of corresponding source file line.
+   **Important:** `anchor` and `snippet` lines must not start or end in the middle of a source code line (whitespace characters do not count).
+   In other words, the first character of every anchor or snippet line must be the first non-whitespace character of corresponding source file line and the last character of every anchor or snippet line must be the last non-whitespace character of corresponding source file line.

    3.  **Scoping**: If an `anchor` is provided, the Patcher MUST first locate its unique occurrence using the literal search strategy.
 The